particle-iot/docs/src/content/reference/device-os/firmware.md

 and processes any messages that have come in.
 It also sends keep-alive pings to the Cloud, so if it's not called frequently, the connection to the Cloud may be lost.

+- It will also update the [ApplicationWatchdog](/cards/firmware/application-watchdog/application-watchdog/) timer using `ApplicationWatchdog::checkin()`.

 ### Particle.syncTime()